Jordan Luplow Preview, Player Props: Twins vs. Rangers

 Jordan Luplow At The Plate

-- Luplow is hitting .244 with two doubles, a home run and six walks.
+- Luplow is hitting .217 with two doubles, a home run and seven walks.

-- In seven of 16 games this season (43.8%), Luplow has reached base via hit, and that includes multiple hits twice.
+- In seven of 19 games this season (36.8%), Luplow has reached via hit, and that includes multiple hits twice.

-- He has scored in three games this year (18.8%), but has had no multi-run games.
+- He has scored a run in three of 19 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.